Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Each company even has the same chat box for students in the live class version to ask questions.
 In short, the two class formats are eerily similar.

-quiz generators that allow you to build custom problem sets based on whatever parameters you set;
+Quiz generators that allow you to build custom problem sets based on whatever parameters you set

 Next, let’s briefly cover pricing, as this is one area where these courses do differ a bit.
-With School of PE, you’re looking at around $1,500 to $2,100 for their FE and PE Live Online packages.
+With School of PE, you’re looking at around $1,500 to $2,400 for their FE and PE Live Online packages.

 However, it is worth mentioning that those are just the full retail prices, and both companies frequently run sales and special promotions.

-Refresher Notes
+Instructor-Prepared Notes

 And I don’t mean dense pages.
 In reality, they’re almost more like slides.
 They contain bullet-pointed key points, sample problems and test taking tips.
 In short, they are a massive value add.